SfyMantissa/voting/README.md

     ![](todo/3.png)

-    Explaination: Solidity uses integer-based arithmetic.
+    Explanation: Solidity uses integer-based arithmetic.
 As a result when I divide before multiplying, I may lose precision.
     E.g. if I want 90% of 10 and first divide by 100, then I get 0.
     On the other hand, if I would do (value * 90) / 100, the percentage is correct.

 4. ~~_withdraw(uint32 voteId)_: redundant address payable cast~~ **FIXED @ff02b63c212425367641cdb8944def898d03b536**

     ![](todo/4.png)

+    Explanation: initial cast was taken from the CryptoZombies tutorial.
+    I blindly repeated it, despite the fact that in Solidiy 0.8.1^ such a cast is redundant.

 5. _withdraw(uint32 voteId)_: vulnerability